 Not only do they help to fight off free radicals, but their vitamin C content aids in delaying the formation of wrinkles.

 Not a fan of carrots?
 Well, their bright-colored orange hue of can provide your skin with plenty of protection against the sun.
 The dark orange color is a result of the nutrient beta-carotene which helps in preventing sun damage.

 Cauliflower contains an amino acid by the name of histidine that encourages the production of urocanic acid, which easily absorbs UV radiation.

 Aside from being packed with vitamin C, which helps build collagen, cherries help boost the production of melatonin.
 Melatonin protects the skin against UV radiation and it also stimulates the growth of new cells which can help repair sunburned skin.

 6. Fatty fish

-Omega-3 fatty acids – that are found in fatty fish such as salmon, mackerel and trout – helps protect the skin against the harmful effects of UV damage.
+Omega-3 fatty acids – which are found in fatty fish such as salmon, mackerel and trout – help protect the skin against the harmful effects of UV damage.